uspdev/uspdev.github.io/pages/laravel-en.md

 {% endraw %}
 {% endhighlight %}

-Secondly, we will create a template for index route at `resources/views/Books/index.blade.php`:
+Secondly, we will create a template for index route at `resources/views/books/index.blade.php`:

 {% highlight html %}
 {% raw %}
 # inheritance
 @extends('main')
 @section('content')
-  There isn't any register of books in this system.
+  There isn't any record of books in this system.
 @endsection
 {% endraw %}
 {% endhighlight %}